oneillero/erobank/README.md

 To run the ERO Bank application locally, follow these steps:

-Clone the repository
-Navigate to the project directory: cd ero-bank
-Install dependencies: npm install
-Start the development server: npm start
+Clone the repository using Git: git clone [erobank] Navigate to the project directory: cd [erobank] Initialize the project and create a package.json file: npm init Install both backend and frontend dependencies: npm install (in the root directory and frontend directory) Start the backend server: npm run server (or any other script defined for starting the server) In a new terminal window, navigate to the frontend directory: cd [frontend] Start the frontend development server: npm start
-Open your web browser and visit your local host to access the application.
+Open your web browser and visit your localhost to access the application.

 ## Dependencies